justmebob123/autonomy/CRITICAL_FIXES_SUMMARY.md

 **Root Cause:**
 - LLM decides not to make changes (file already correct)
-- Coding phase treats this as failure
+- Coding phase treated this as failure
 - Should be treated as "no changes needed" success

-**Next Steps:**
-1. Treat "no tool calls" as success if file already correct
-2. Add "no changes needed" status
-3. Don't increment failure_count for this case
+**Fix:**
+- Check if file exists when no tool calls
+- If file exists + LLM explanation: SUCCESS
+- If file missing + no tool calls: FAILURE
-4. Log as INFO not WARNING
+- Log as INFO not WARNING for success case

+**Impact:**
+- ✅ Reasonable LLM decisions no longer penalized
+- ✅ Cleaner logs (INFO instead of WARNING)
+- ✅ Still sends to QA for verification

 ### 6. QA Finding Non-Issues ⚠️
 **Status**: LOW PRIORITY